-CIRCUMSTANCE ACTIONS DESCRIPTION

-SMOKE FILLED CABIN IF TIME AND CONDITIONS On the ground

-PERMIT, CABIN CREW

-ENSURE CABIN ELECTRICAL POWER IS OFF Cabin crew should recognize that

-AND OBTAIN FLASHLIGHTS. shouted commands may not be possible due to heavy smoke.
-If

-AND ODIAIN FLASHLIGHIS. possible due to neavy smoke.
-If possible, use PBE and shout

-CABIN CREW COVER NOSE commands through the PBE.

-AND MOUTH. communus infough the TBL.

-CADIN CREW ROSTION SO TT 111

-CABIN CREW POSITION SO Use available equipment (e.g., Wet

-AS TO BE AS LOW AS POSSIBLE. cloths, smoke hoods)

-r OSSIBLE.

-COMMAND EVACUATION.

-CABIN CREW Due to limited visibility in the

-CONTINOUSLY SHOUT cabin, passengers will rely on

-COMMANDS. voice commands.

-CABIN CREW MOVE

-QUICKLY TO AN EXIT AND

-EVACUATE.

-PASSENGERS RUSHING AN EXIT CABIN CREW SHOUT

-LAII COMMANDS, e.g.,

-STAND BACK

-HOLD THE PEOPLE BACK

-PASSENGER ATTEMPTING CABIN CREW SHOUT

-TO SIT AT DOOR SILL COMMANDS, e.g.,

-'STAND UP

-STAY ON YOUR FEET

-JUMP!
+CIRCUMSTANCE ACTIONS DESCRIPTION SMOKE FILLED CABIN IF TIME AND CONDITIONS PERMIT, CABIN CREW ENSURE CABIN ELECTRICAL POWER IS OFF AND OBTAIN FLASHLIGHTS.
+On the ground Cabin crew should recognize that shouted commands may not be possible due to heavy smoke.
+If possible, use PBE and shout CABIN CREW COVER NOSE AND MOUTH.
+CABIN CREW POSITION SO commands through the PBE.
+Use available equipment (e.g., Wet AS TO BE AS LOW AS POSSIBLE.
+COMMAND EVACUATION. cloths, smoke hoods) CABIN CREW CONTINOUSLY SHOUT COMMANDS.
+Due to limited visibility in the cabin, passengers will rely on voice commands.
+CABIN CREW MOVE QUICKLY TO AN EXIT AND EVACUATE.
+PASSENGERS RUSHING AN EXIT CABIN CREW SHOUT COMMANDS, e.g., STAND BACK HOLD THE PEOPLE BACK PASSENGER ATTEMPTING TO SIT AT DOOR SILL CABIN CREW SHOUT COMMANDS, e.g., 'STAND UP STAY ON YOUR FEET JUMP!
 JUMP!'

-PASSENGER HESITATES AT CABIN CREWMEMBER

-A DOOR BRING KNEE UP AND UNDER

-PASSENGER'S REAR TO

-PUSH HIM/HER OUT

-PASSENGER GRABS DOOR CABIN CREWMEMBER USE

-FRAME AN UPWARD ARM MOTION TO BREAK PASSENGER'S

-GRIP AND SHOUT
+PASSENGER HESITATES AT A DOOR CABIN CREWMEMBER BRING KNEE UP AND UNDER PASSENGER'S REAR TO PUSH HIM/HER OUT PASSENGER GRABS DOOR FRAME CABIN CREWMEMBER USE AN UPWARD ARM MOTION TO BREAK PASSENGER'S GRIP AND SHOUT COMMANDS, e.g., 'JUMP!
+JUMP!'

-COMMANDS, e.g.,

-'JUMP!
-JUMP! '

 CIRCUMSTANCE ACTIONS DESCRIPTION

 PASSENGERS DO NOT CABIN CREW MUST SHOW Some passengers may want to take

 RESPOND TO CABIN CREW ABSOLUTE COMMAND command.

 COMMANDS ATTITUDE TO CONTROL

 EVACUATION Other passengers may not react to

-cabin crew commands.
+D. COLLICED WHEN THE CARNA CREWANDER cabin crew commands.

 PASSENGER INITIATED CABIN CREW NOTIFY

-UNWARRENTED FLIGHT DECK
+UNWARRENTED EVACUATION FLIGHT DECK

-EVACUATION CADIN CDEW MAKE AN
+EVACUATION CABIN CREW MAKE AN

-CABIN CREW MAKE AN ANNOUNCEMENT FOR
+ANNOUNCEMENT FOR

 PASSENGERS TO REMAIN

 SEATED

 Cabin crewmembers make every

 CABIN CREW PROCEED TO attempt to halt the evacuation

 THE AREA OF EVACUATION process and take command of the

 AND SHOUT COMMANDS, situation.

 e.g.,

+(CTO)

 'STOP

 STAY SEATED'

 IF PASSENGERS HAVE

 EXITED FROM THE

-AIRCRAFT, NOTIFY THE FLIGHT DECK
+AIRCRAFT, NOTIFY THE

+FLIGHT DECK

 ANGLE OF SLIDE IS CABIN CREW SHOUT

 SHALLOW COMMANDS, e.g.,

 'RUN DOWN SLIDE

 ROLL OFF THE SIDE'

 EVACUATING NON- TIME PERMITTING AND The preferred method for a

-AMBULATORY FOLLOWING THE MAIN physically disabled passenger to

-PASSENGERS FLOW OF TRAFFIC, CABIN evacuate is via an escape slide, feet
+AMBULATORY PASSENGERS FOLLOWING THE MAIN FLOW OF TRAFFIC, CABIN physically disabled passenger to evacuate is via an escape slide, feet

-CREW WILL INSTRUCT first.
+TASSENGERS CREW WILL INSTRUCT first.

-ABLE BODIED PASSENGER
+ABLE BODIED PASSENGER 11150.

-TO ASSIST IN LOWERING NONAMBULATORY
+TO ASSIST IN LOWERING

+NONAMBULATORY

 PASSENGER TO THE FLOOR

 ENSURE THE PASSENGER IS Cabin crewmembers should not

 ASSISTED TO THE EXIT AND jeopardize personal or another

 EVACUATED person's safety to evacuate non-

 ambulatory passengers in an

-emergency situation

-EVACUATE WITH LAP CABIN CREW INSTRUCT
+EVACUATE WITH LAP CABIN CREW INSTRUCT emergency situation

 CHILD/INFANT THE ADULT WITH A LAP

 CHILD/INFANT TO JUMP

 INTO THE SLIDE IN A

 SITTING POSITION

 HOLDING THE CHILD ON

 HIS/HER LAP WITH ARMS

-WRAPPED AROUND THE CHILD
+WRAPPED AROUND THE

+CHILD